Math Topics

 Quizalize is powered by ChatGPT and includes free and paid versions for creating quizzes for remote or face-to-face classes.
 Ready-made quizzes are available in multiple subjects, which you can also search by state standard and Common Core.

-Quizizz is an online quiz tool that operates like a gameshow.
+Quizizz is an online quiz tool for grades 3-12 that operates like a gameshow.
 It allows you to create and play multiplayer games for in class or home use.
 It works on all devices with a browser, including computers, tablets, and smartphones.
 There's a searchable database of quizzes made by others, as well.
 Free and paid options are available.

 Quizlet uses artificial intelligence in its tools to enhance learning: practice tests, expert solutions in textbooks, step-by-step explanations, personalized AI tutoring.
 It allows you to make digital flashcards for free.
 You can import existing questions and answers on your computer or from a web site or type them in directly.
 There are several modes for students to interact with content.
 You can view quizlets created by others; there are multiple quizlets available in K-12 math.
 Quizlet also includes interactive diagrams, or you can create your own, which you can annotate to customize study material.